-All internal sales between University departments from sales and service units (fleet services, telecommunications, etc.) have been eliminated in the accompanying financial statements.
+All internal sales between University departments from sales and service units (fleet services, telecommunications, the UA Supply Store, etc.) have been eliminated in the accompanying financial statements.

 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the dates of the financial statements, and the reported amounts of revenues and expenses during the reporting periods.
 Actual results could differ from those estimates.
-The estimates susceptible to changes include those used in determining the allowance for uncollectible accounts, useful lives of capital assets, the valuation of investments (including endowed real estate), reserves for selfinsurance, and reserves for general and professional liability claims.
+The estimates susceptible to changes include those used in determining the allowance for uncollectible accounts, useful lives of capital assets, the valuation of investments (including endowed real estate), reserves for self-insurance, and reserves for general and professional liability claims.
 Although some variability is inherent in these estimates, management believes that the amounts provided are adequate.
-Implementation of new standards: During 2018, the University adopted GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits other than Pensions.
-This statement revises existing standards for measuring and reporting retiree health benefits provided by the University to its employees.
-The University is required to recognize a liability equal to the net retiree health benefit liability.
-The implementation of GASB 75 resulted in an adjustment to net position of approximately \$222.8 million (refer to note 10) as of October 1, 2017.